What is PSERN?

 What is the difference between PSERN and KCERCS?

-A whole new emergency radio system (including infrastructure, radios, and a centralized operator), was needed because the KCERCS infrastructure and radios were over 25 years old with manufacturer support no-longer available.
-Additionally, the previous four operators agreed that centralizing operator management would better support regional radio communications.
+A new emergency radio system (including infrastructure, radios, and a centralized operator) was needed because the KCERCS infrastructure and radios were over 25 years old, with manufacturer support no longer available.
+Additionally, the previous four KCERCS partners agreed that centralizing network operations and management would better support regional radio communications.

 How much did creating PSERN cost, how was it funded, and what was included?

-The budget for developing PSERN was $293M paid for by a levy that was approved by nearly two-thirds of King County voters in April 2015.
-The levy was assessed to property owners at a milage rate of $0.07/$1000 of assessed value for 9 years (2016-2024).
+The budget for developing PSERN was $293M, paid for by a levy approved by nearly two-thirds of King County voters in April 2015.
+The levy was assessed to property owners at a rate of $0.07/$1000 of assessed value for nine years (2016-2024).
 Development included 40 new radio sites, digital infrastructure, replacement of over 18,000 radios, staffing and associated administrative expenses, including start-up costs for the new operator.

-Yes, PSERN uses radio technology that has been proven to be safe and reliable.
-The system has been developed to meet the national safety limits for radiofrequency (RF) energy that have been adopted by the Federal Communications Commission (FCC).
+Yes, PSERN uses radio technology proven to be safe and reliable.
+The system has been developed to meet the national safety limits for radio frequency (RF) energy adopted by the Federal Communications Commission (FCC).
 Data has shown that there is no reason to believe that a radio site could constitute a health hazard to nearby residents.
-Many telecommunications applications make use of RF energy, including television broadcasting, cellphones, and other emergency radio networks throughout the United States.
+Many telecommunications applications make use of RF energy, including television broadcasting, cell phones, and other emergency radio networks throughout the United States.
 According to the FCC, studies have shown that environmental levels of RF energy routinely encountered by the general public are typically far below the levels that could affect health.

-Cellphones inherently lack the reliability that first responders need during emergencies.
-Most cellphone frequencies are shared with the general public and have a tendency to become bogged down by the volume of calls occurring during major emergencies.
+Cell phones inherently lack the reliability and features that first responders need during emergencies.
+Most cellphone frequencies are shared with the general public and can become bogged down by the volume of calls occurring during major emergencies.
 PSERN radio channels are dedicated to first responder usage.
-Additionally, PSERN will provide coverage in areas that cellphones currently do not.
+Additionally, PSERN will provide coverage in areas that cell phones currently do not.